|

 appears only when respective data from protein structure

 prediction server are submitted.
-It allows to hide graphical
+It allows one to hide graphical

 representation of the prediction confidence for relative solvent